trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

     Trinsic's SDKs support issuing JSON-LD credentials that you create yourself, should you choose not to use templates.

-!!! note "Further Reading: Templates"
+!!! abstract "Further Reading: Templates"

     - Learn more about [Templates](/learn/templates){target=_blank}
     - Browse the [Template API reference](/reference/services/template-service/){target=_blank}